How to Conduct an Accurate Restaurant Sales Forecast

 When you review data, you may spot that a stretch of cold weather is the catalyst for an increase in business at your cozy restaurant.
 By referring to last winter’s sales data, you’ll see how costs fluctuate when the temperature does, and you’ll be prepared to capitalize on the opportunity with ample staffing and supply levels.

 With a restaurant sales forecast as your roadmap, you’ll be navigating employee scheduling with ease.

 Labor costs are one of the biggest expenses for restaurants, so when you add labor into your sales forecast, you’ll be confident you’re making the smartest possible staffing decisions because you’ll have the data to back you up.

 For example, if you typically have lower sales volume on Tuesdays, you’ll require fewer hands on deck, so you’ll know that it’s budget-friendly to operate with a smaller team, in contrast to your generally busy Friday nights where you’ll want to staff up.

 At the end of the day, a restaurant is a business.
 To stay successful, you need to know how much money you can expect to make in a given period of time.

 Knowing your projected sales volume helps you set price points and make plans for your business growth.
 Would you feel comfortable making a big equipment purchase or renovating your restaurant if you knew your business was entering a slow season?
-Should you really hire that new assistant manager right now if you won't be able to break even until April?
+Should you hire that new assistant manager right now if you won't be able to break even until April?

 Being a restaurateur is the same thing as being a businesswoman or businessman, so frequent sales forecasting is essential.

-Considering all the things that constantly affect your restaurant’s revenue, it’s nice to know that you can rely on data to predict each and every shift.
+Considering all the things that constantly affect your restaurant’s revenue, it’s nice to know that you can rely on data to predict every shift.
 Sales forecasting gives you the ability to insightfully schedule your staff, purchase your inventory, and manage profit expectations.